National Lottery Logo

 The National Lottery Logo 2002-2009

-After the great reboot, the lottery received not only enhanced features but also an updated logo.
+After the great reboot, the lottery received enhanced features and an updated logo.
 It was created by Landor Associates studio.
 The designers have completely retained the previous form because it is successful and concentrated on the details.
 They added a white touch to the bent fingers, forming not only the outlines of the nails but also stylized eyes with a perky look.

 Complemented by a joyful smile, this option looks very attractive – the emblem seems to confidentially invite you to the game, evoking positive emotions from those around you.
 This is exactly what the lottery organizers were trying to achieve as it began to lose popularity.
 And the developers slightly stretched the smile, bringing the sharp angle almost to the thumb.
-They placed the inscription “The National Lottery” in a semicircle so that it also resembles a wide smile.
-The authors have replaced the strict angular font with smooth lines with a rounded one.
+They placed the inscription “The National Lottery” in a semicircle to resemble a wide smile.
+The authors have replaced the strict angular font with smooth lines and replaced it with a rounded one.

 2009 – 2014